shubhankar5/scrub-system-for-de-identification/README.md

 # scrub-system-for-de-identification
-A scrub system for de-identification and cleaning of data
+A scrub system for de-identification and cleaning of data to maintain the privacy of data when sharing it with other organizations.
+Here, we are focusing on the medical dataset as it is quite vulnerable to data leakage.
+But this algorithm can be applied to any dataset to ensure its privacy.
 ## How to use?
 python main.py -f Input_files/records.csv -o output_file_name
 <br><br>